Lungotevere Raffaello Sanzio 9

 Ancient Jewish Catacombs, discovered in the mid-19th century, with 54 inscriptions in Latin and Greek dating from the 3rd to 6th centuries CE.
 Another 23 inscriptions in Hebrew, from a 9th century Jewish cemetery.
 Early Medieval inscriptions in Venosa contain, among other things, the earliest documentary evidence for the use of the Talmud in Europe.

-The Foundation for Italian Jewish Cultural Heritage states:
+The “Visit Jewish Italy” web site of the Foundation for Italian Jewish Cultural Heritage states:

 They contain loculus tombs arranged along the walls or set into the ground; other graves are organised in cubicles (chamber tombs containing multiple graves), and arcosolia (tombs placed in arched recesses).
 Some areas present ornate frescoed decorations featuring traditional Jewish symbols such as the menorah, the lulav and the shofar.
 Epigraphs in Greek, Latin and Hebrew, sometimes in two languages, attest to the high level of integration with non-Jewish society, as well as being an important key to understanding how the community was organised at that time;

-The site can be visited but prior arrangements must be made.
+The site can be visited but prior arrangements must be made, via the contacts listed above.

 Trani was home to a large Jewish community from the first part of the 11th century, but the community largely disappeared with forced conversions at the end of the 13th/beginning of the 14th century.
 Benjamin of Tudela visited in the 12th century, describing: “Trani on the sea, where all the pilgrims gather to go to Jerusalem; for the port is a convenient one.
 A community of about 200 Israelites is there, at their head being R. Elijah, R. Nathan, the expounder, and R. Jacob.
 It is a great and beautiful city.”
 Final expulsion of Jews came in 1510.